TonyStark679/Enhanced-Virtuality/README.md

 🔄 Automatic Fallback

+In:

+auto

-In "auto" mode, E.V. attempts to use Gemini first.
+mode, E.V. attempts to use Gemini first.

 If Gemini is unavailable, E.V. can switch to the local Qwen engine.